- Enabling Technologies

 - Fast and quantitative detection

-- Description of bacterial and fungal population
+- Understanding of bacterial and fungal population dynamics and function

 - Tracing new microorganisms and their properties